How to Choose a College

 What follows is a set of questions that will hopefully be helpful as you determine which colleges to apply to.
 The options you choose are just that—choices that you believe will best provide the academic environment and culture necessary for you to pursue your collegiate studies.
 There is no set of “right answers” that these questions presume.
 What is best for one family and student is not necessarily best for another.
 With that being said, however, the importance of a strong Christian fellowship group on campus and a student-friendly, biblically sound local church that is easily accessible should be high on your priority list.

 - In-state public versus in- or out-of-state private: Here the main issue is cost, but a corollary tends to be size.

-- Within 500+/- miles versus a more distant location: Many people consider the 500 mile radius a comfortable drive in less than a full day (8 hours).
+- Within about 50o miles versus a more distant location: Many people consider the 500-mile radius a comfortable drive in less than a full day (8 hours).
 This allows a much greater participation in the student’s life on campus for Parent’s Weekend, Homecoming, plays, concerts, birthdays, and for travel back and forth between semesters.
-Beyond that the cost and delays of airline travel become a necessity.
+Beyond that, the cost and delays of airline travel become a necessity.